 Emily Nachison creates mixed-media sculpture that pulls from the disparate, yet conjoined, histories of science and mysticism.
 Predominantly comprised of cast glass and natural materials such as leather and hair, the sculptures and installations reference the practice of mytholigization as a means of explaining natural phenomena and wish-fulfillment.
-Recent work uses this as a starting point to explore adolescent fantasy and false promises.

 For more information please contact: firstname.lastname@example.org